jonasstr/kit-assignments-downloader/README.md

 ## Why do I need this?

+Using *kita*, you will **NEVER** have to care about keeping your assignments up to date ever again.
-If you feel like logging in to Ilias each week and downloading the latest assignments manually takes too much time, then this project might be for you.
-Just type in ``kita update`` followed by the name of the class and kita will automatically log in to your Ilias account, download the latest assignments of all your classes and copy them to your preferred KIT folder.
+*Kita* automatically logs in to your ilias account, downloads the latest assignment of all your classes and moves them to the correct folders in your KIT directory - with just one command.

-## Prerequisites
+## Requirements

-If you are using Windows, make sure [Python 3](https://www.python.org/downloads/) (including pip) are installed on your computer.
+If you are using Windows, make sure [Python 3](https://www.python.org/downloads/) (including pip and tkinter) is installed on your computer.
 Also note that kita currently only supports the **Firefox** browser.

 ## Installation and setup